nickazg/TheConstruct/README.md

 </p>

 Or within the contex of a Funding Roadmap.
-Where we have the amount of shares associated with the fund (100k), The fund goal (1K GAS), and the name of the fund:
+Where we have the amount of shares associated with the fund (100k), The fund goal (1K GAS), and the name of the fund.
+The green dot and bar indicate its progression:
 <p align="center">
   <img
     src="fundingstage.png"